OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Introduction

 To tackle these limitations, we propose Optimal Brain Cache (\obc), a principled framework that formulates KV cache eviction as a layer-wise structured pruning problem.
-The key insight behind \obc{} is that the actual impact of removing KV pairs, i.e., their influence on future model outputs, can be effectively approximated by analyzing local perturbations in historical attention outputs when the corresponding KV vectors are pruned.
+The key insight behind \obc{} is that the actual impact of removing KV pairs, namely, their influence on future model outputs, can be effectively approximated by analyzing local perturbations in historical attention outputs when the corresponding KV vectors are pruned.
 This approximation enables us to estimate the contribution of each token to the model output without requiring access to future states at inference time.
+These perturbation estimates therefore serve as token-wise saliency scores to inform output-aware cache eviction and retention decisions.

-Our analysis is grounded in the Optimal Brain Damage (OBD) theory \citep{lecun1989optimal}, originally proposed for pruning model weights.
-By treating cached keys and values as pruning variables, we define three types of pruning units: isolated value vectors, isolated key vectors, and joint key-value pairs at the same token position.
-In each case, we derive closed-form expressions for the pruning-induced output perturbation using a second-order Taylor approximation.
-These perturbation estimates serve as token-wise saliency scores to inform cache eviction and retention decisions.
+In parallel, some recent works have also explored token saliency through output perturbation analysis and observed that value-state information, such as value norms, can provide useful signals for improved cache eviction.
+However, these approaches either lack a formal theoretical framework \citep{guo2024attention} or base their analysis on objective bounding and relaxation techniques that require additional assumptions on attention distributions \citep{feng2025identify}.
+In contrast, our analysis is grounded in the Optimal Brain Damage (OBD) theory \citep{lecun1989optimal}, originally proposed for pruning static model weights.
+By treating cached KV states as pruning variables, we define three types of pruning units: isolated value vectors, isolated key vectors, and joint key-value pairs at the same token position.
+In each case, we derive closed-form expressions for pruning-induced output perturbations via second-order Taylor approximation.

+Under this OBD-based formulation, we show that prior value-aware eviction scores \citep{guo2024attention, feng2025identify} correspond to the isolated-value case within our framework.
+Moreover, our framework offers flexibility in the choice of pruning objectives and pruning units.
+This flexibility allows it to extend beyond value-only criteria by capturing the contributions of key states and key-value interactions, and to naturally support both static eviction in the prefill stage and dynamic eviction in the decoding stage.